Merger & Acquisition

 The deal closed.
 The integration has not.

 Most mergers succeed financially and fail operationally.
-OWI models how each organization actually operates, workflows, dependencies, and operating norms, and shows leadership where the two are compatible and where they will conflict.
+OWI models how each organization actually operates and shows leadership where the two are compatible and where they will conflict.

 The problem.